-All in one view...brooding Plato, the mysterious & anomolous crater Cassini, the famous Alpine valley and glorious Mons Piton dominating the surrounding maria.
+All in one view, the brooding Plato, the mysterious & anomalous crater Cassini, the famous Alpine valley, and the glorious Mons Piton dominating the surrounding maria can be seen.

 The graphic above indicates the locations of some of the more prominent features of interest in this area.

-First, indicated in the upper left of the graphic, lies an excellent and plain example of a otherwise typically very discreet lunar featuire, the lava flow front, otherwise known as a "lobate flow" or lava scarp.
-The leading edge of an ancient massive lunar magma flow, which worked it's way across the maria over 3 billion years ago, is here frozen in time.
+First, indicated in the upper left of the graphic, lies an excellent and plain example of an otherwise typically very discreet lunar feature, the lava flow front, otherwise known as a “lobate flow” or lava scarp.
+The leading edge of an ancient massive lunar magma flow, which worked its way across the maria over 3 billion years ago, is here frozen in time.

-The utter ferocity of the gigantic Imbrium impact which formed the Imbrium basin wherein Mare Imbrium lies, is witnesed here as well, it's ejecta plowing through the lunar Alps like a giant comb.
+The utter ferocity of the gigantic Imbrium impact, which formed the Imbrium basin wherein Mare Imbrium lies, is witnessed here as well, its ejecta plowing through the lunar Alps like a giant comb.

-I can't seem to write an article about the Moon without mentioning at least one ghost crater it seeems ...one is outlined on the graphic, as big as Plato itself, this one.
-Where Plato impacted in the uplands edging the Imbrium basin and, escaping being inundated by mare lavas is thus preserved for us to view today, the old ghost adjacent to it appears to have formed at a lower elevation, placing it inside the basin, which would account for it's almost complete burial under the mare lavas which later flowed freely here.
+The old ghost adjacent to it appears to have formed at a lower elevation, placing it inside the basin, which would account for its almost complete burial under the mare lavas, which later flowed freely here.

 It is always a spectacular trip traveling via scope through the Lunar Alpine Valley, experiencing the Cassini crater in Plato country.